raeleus/Hashtag-DnD/README.md

 Use quotes when you have spaces in a parameter.
 This isn't always necessary, but it is advised when multiple parameters make the phrase ambiguous:<br>
 `#buy 2 "red herrings" with 3 gold`<br>

-You should start by creating a character:<br>
+You should start by creating a character in do mode:<br>
 `#setup`<br>

 You can create multiple characters in your party.
 In story mode, type the following:<br>